yueyu19/yueyu19.github.io/_teaching/traffic.md

 ## Beckmann model: supply and demand

-In Beckmann model, the traffic dynamics on each link is modeled as a compatitive market for a particular good.
-Further,
+In Beckmann model, the traffic dynamics on each link is modeled as a compatitive market for a type of goods.
+In this model,
 * the flow on each link is analogous to the number of buyers for the good,
-* the travel cost of each link is analogous to the price of the good.
+* the cost of each link is analogous to the price of the good,

-As a result, the cost of exiting link $k$ is a continuous and non-decreasing function of link flow $x_k$, given by function $\ell_k:\mathbb{R}\to\mathbb{R}$.
+* the cost of link $k$ is a non-decreasing function of link flow $x_k$, given by function $\ell_k:\mathbb{R}\to\mathbb{R}$.

-Under these assumptions, you can solve for the equilibrium-flow vector using the following convex optimization problem:
+With these assumptions, you can solve for the equilibrium-flow vector using the following convex optimization problem:

 $$\begin{array}{ll} \underset{x}{\mbox{minimize}} & \sum_{k=1}^m \int_{\alpha=0}^{x_k} \ell_k(\alpha)d\alpha\\
 \mbox{subject to} & Ex=s,\,\, x\geq 0.